ifm/developerportal/v1.1.30/_sources/ODS/Zones/zones.md.txt

 ## Parameters

-A zone maps the probability information of all grid cells inside the zones extent to a binary values: `true` means that an object is detected, `false` that no object is detected`.
+A zone maps the probability information of all grid cells inside the zones extent to a binary values: `true` means that an object is detected, `false` that no object is detected.
-This mapping is based on the convex hull (2D) `zoneCoordinates`, the parameter `maxHeight`, the `probabilityThreshold`.
+This mapping is based on the convex hull (2D) `zoneCoordinates` and the parameter `maxHeight`.

 Additionally, the parameter `minObjectHeight` allows you to edit the expected minimum object height above the floor (Z==0 plane) per camera.
 The `minObjectHeight` parameter is handled on a per camera basis to allow fine tuning for multi camera setups with different camera mounting heights.
 For higher cameras the `minObjectHeight` can be lower compared to lower-mounted cameras to allow the user to see further distances and lower objects relative to the floor plane.